Both laws aim to save lives by encouraging people to call 911 without fear of punishment, but..

 What it does:

-Protects:
+Who it Protects:

-The person experiencing alcohol poisoning
+The person experiencing an alcohol related emergency

 To receive protection, the caller must: